C. E. Ruthenberg: Socialist years (1908–1918)

 Ruthenberg's first political attraction was to Tom L. Johnson, a Single Taxer and reform mayor of Cleveland from 1901 to 1909.
 Ruthenberg was drawn to more radical left-wing politics, and in mid-1908 began calling himself a socialist.

 During his time at Columbia University, which he entered in 1903, he first became involved with anarchist groups.
 After graduating from Columbia Law School in 1909, he joined the Socialist Party of America (SPA).

 Cover of Ruthenberg's first political pamphlet, published in 1917 by the local Cleveland Socialist Party.
 According to WorldCat less than a dozen copies are known to exist.

 Ruthenberg was an organizer for and, later, secretary of Local Cuyahoga County from 1909 to 1919.
 In addition he was on the Ohio State Executive Committee of the SPA from 1911 to 1916, where he edited the newspapers The Cleveland Socialist (1911–1913) and Socialist News (1914–1919).
 He also contributed material to the official organ of the Socialist Party of Ohio, The Ohio Socialist.
 He was elected to the National Committee of the Socialist Party in 1915 but was defeated by Arthur LeSueur at the annual meeting for election to the party's governing National Executive Committee.

 During this time Ruthenberg traveled to many cities throughout the American Northeast and Midwest, speaking to labor groups, trade union organizations, and anti-war groups, building a network of contacts.
 He was associated with the far left so-called "Impossibilist" wing of the SPA, which had little hope for the efficacy of ameliorative reform, seeking instead revolutionary socialist transformation.

 Ruthenberg was a frequent candidate on the ticket of the Socialist Party.
 His first electoral failure came in 1910, when he ran for Ohio's state treasurer on the Socialist ticket.
 In 1911 he ran for mayor of Cleveland, in 1912 for Governor of Ohio, for U.S. Senate in 1914.
 In 1915 he ran again for mayor of Cleveland and in 1916 he ran for United States Congressman.
 In 1917 he made his third run for mayor of Cleveland (receiving 27,000 votes of 100,000 cast), followed by his second run for Congress in 1918.
-His final fourth and final run for mayor of Cleveland came in 1919.
+His fourth and final run for mayor of Cleveland came in 1919.

 Ruthenberg (top row, third from left) with members of the Socialist Party's War Committee at the 1917 Emergency National Convention.

 Ruthenberg was a delegate to the seminal 1917 Emergency National Convention of the SPA.
 There he was elected to the Committee on War and Militarism and was one of three primary authors of the aggressively antimilitarist St. Louis program, along with Morris Hillquit and Algernon Lee.